matthew-github-123/Bash/README.md

 - Part B attemps a dictionary attack for each password hash (the dictionary should be named 'words' and be in the same folder as Script18)
 - Part C attempts a brute force attack against the password hashes

-- For every password found, the scupt will print out the corresponding username and cleartext
+- For every password found, the script will print out the corresponding username and cleartext

+- In order to run open up linux terminal and run ./Script18 passwordfile.txt
+- There should also be a corresponding dictionary named 'words' in the same folder